 Criminal Charges for Business & Financial Offenses

-White collar crimes are often committed by:
+White collar charges are often brought against:

 - Doctors (insurance fraud)